 Research measures avoidants as low in effective problem-solving communication.
 Conflict can ordinarily function as a vehicle where unspoken needs are finally aired, improving a relationship.
 But an avoidant's interest is in getting away from any conflict rather than speaking their mind, so with them it won't work that way.
 Because their whole mental system is structured around suppressing their feelings at all costs, the appearance of emotions feels deeply threatening and if a partner tries to force them to confront these, or their own avoidant behaviours, they can become very uncomfortable and resentful.
 A partner can start to feel they are responsible for holding up relationship maintenance all on their own.

 Avoidants tend to grow more hostile and distant as disagreements progress.
 Inherently assuming attachment will equal pain, avoidants are primed to zero in on negatives, discount positive memories and fail to keep context in perspective.
 They react differently to disagreements to other attachment styles, turning off all attachment-related memories and remembering the worst of their partner, producing a hostile response and resulting in a worse position than the original conflict.
+This is “defensive projection” - in threatening situations, such as where criticised, avoidant individuals’ self-appraisals actually become more positive (whereas the self-appraisals of nonavoidant individuals either remained unchanged or became slightly more negative) and they instinctively project the problems onto their partner as an attachment defence.
 In this scenario it usually becomes incumbent on the partner to unilaterally resolve things, and without recognition over the course of a relationship their partner gradually loses ground.